Upcoming Events - May 2010

 From 1814 - 1905, Norway was in Swedish union but only in regards to the king and to foreign policy.
 Norway had self-rule based on their constitution.

 On June 7, 1905 the Norwegian government, Stortinget, declared the union with Sweden dissolved after increasing Norwegian sentiment against the union and strong, Swedish objections to dissolution.
 War was eminent but negotiations won the day.
 Elections ensured Norwegian independence.
-In 1906, after another election showed majority for monarchy, the Danish prince, Carl, was crowned Norwegian king under the name of Haakon the Seventh.
-He died in 1957 and his son is today’s king, Olav the Fifth.
-Norway’s crown prince is named Haakon in keeping with the tradition of alternating the kings’ names between Haakon and Olav.
+In 1906, after another election showed the majority were for monarchy, the Danish prince, Carl, was crowned the Norwegian king as Haakon VII.
+His grandson is the current king, Harald V.